ohallstrom/ML-jazz-predictions/README.md

 # ML-jazz-predictions
 ### Predicting the next chord in Jazz music through Machine Learning
 By training a LSTM on data from the [Weimar Jazz Database](https://jazzomat.hfm-weimar.de/dbformat/dboverview.html), we are in this project investigating if the lead melody, in addition to the previously played chords, contains information that helps the prediction of the next chord.
+Our paper can be found on this [link](crpmlcourse-paper1153.pdf).

 ### External libraries